 Cricut brand printable sticker paper is high-quality, but it’s thicker than other brands of sticker paper.
 So, some people have trouble getting the Cricut brand sticker paper to go through their printer smoothly.

-You can also find inkjet printable vinyl if you want a sticker material with a little more water resistance.
+You can also find glossy printable vinyl if you want a sticker material with a little more water resistance.
+(For even more durability, you can seal the stickers with a thin layer of clear UV-resistant sealer spray.)

 Inkjet Printer for Stickers